GT World Challenge America: Format

-Blancpain GT World Challenge America
+Fanatec GT World Challenge America

 The allowed body styles within this class are coupe, sedan and convertible.
-The cars permitted in GT are typically sold in the market as “sports” cars, “sport-touring” cars, or performance versions of “luxury” cars.
+The cars permitted in GT are typically sold in the market as "sports" cars, "sport-touring" cars, or performance versions of "luxury" cars.
 Forced induction is permitted on cars that come equipped with forced induction stock, or on cars that the series has determined need help reaching the target horsepower range.
 Power output ranges from 500 hp to 600 hp.
 Weight varies depending on power output and tire size.
 All of the vehicles in GT are rear-wheel drive, or all-wheel drive.
 FIA GT3 class cars are now approved to compete in the class starting in 2013.

 Pirelli GT4 America

 The allowed body styles within this class are coupe, sedan and convertible.
-The cars permitted in GTS are typically marketed as “sports cars”, “sport-touring cars” or performance versions of “luxury” cars but at a lower permissible preparation level than GT.
+The cars permitted in GTS are typically marketed as "sports cars", "sport-touring cars" or performance versions of "luxury" cars but at a lower permissible preparation level than GT.
 Forced induction is permitted on cars that come equipped with forced induction stock.
-Power output ranges from 300-400 hp.
+Power output ranges from 300 to 400 hp.
 Weight varies depending on power output and tire size.
 Front-wheel, rear-wheel, and all-wheel drive configurations are permitted.
 As of 2017, the class rules fully mimic the FIA GT4 formula.
 Models include the Ford Mustang, Chevrolet Camaro, Acura TSX, Audi TT, Porsche Cayman, Kia Optima, Nissan 370Z and Scion FR-S.